rsdoiel/antenna/planet.md

 ---

-## Is this EU-US trade deal a good one for Ireland?
+## Explained: Is the EU-US trade deal good for Ireland?

 date: 2025-07-28, from: RTÉ News